 You still capture plenty, but it’s a little more focused and a bit closer to the field of view of the human eye for vlogging; you’ll want to stay in full-frame mode at 24 millimeters, where you get a nice view.

-The F 2.8 aperture has seven blades and gives you a nice shallow depth of field-pleasing smooth transitions between in and out of focus areas.
+The F 2.8 aperture has seven blades and gives you an excellent shallow depth of field-pleasing smooth transitions between in and out-of-focus areas.

-This isn’t the most dramatic bokeh I’ve ever seen dramatic, but the Samyang bokeh is definitely prominent enough for attractive results.
+This isn’t the most dramatic bokeh I’ve ever seen dramatic, but the Samyang bokeh is prominent enough for stunning results.

 Clear contrast between subject and background for vlogging bokeh nicely smooths out the background giving a clear focal point without totally obscuring what’s behind you.

 Overall, I think the bokeh is nice while remaining understated, and while it can be beautiful in close-ups.